acrobat/blog-articles/published/git-tips-and-tricks-for-everyday-use.md

 [//]: # (DATE: 2016-11-23T21:55:00+0100)
 [//]: # (TAGS: git)

 I've been working with git for the last few years and I have some tricks to make my every day use a bit easier.
-So I wanted to share themand hopefully help someone with it.
+So I wanted to share them and hopefully help someone with it.

 This article is aimed at somebody who has already some experience using git.